bradwright/flask-mustachejs/README.md

 If you're okay with all of the above, read on.

+## Adding to Flask ##

+If Flask-Mustache is installed in your `pythonpath`, it'll be automatically made available under `flask.ext`:

+    from flask.ext.mustache import FlaskMustache

+There are two ways to add your app, depending on preference.

+    # noop style
+    FlaskMustache(app)

+    # or as a WSGI-middleware style wrapper
+    app = FlaskMustache.attach(app)

+In both cases the results are the same.

 ## Using in Jinja ##

 This extension provides a global function named `mustache`.
 It takes a